gajus/babel-plugin-annotate-console-log/README.md

 ## Motivation

-I find myself often getting lost between many `console.log` messages.
+I often get lost between many `console.log` messages.
 The [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) allow you to [filter the `console` output](https://developers.google.com/web/tools/chrome-devtools/console/#filtering_the_console_output).
 However, you need to manually annotate each `console.log` statement with useful information for filtering.

-This plugin enriches every `console.log` statement with information useful for filtering messages.
+This plugin enriches every `console.log` statement with information useful for filtering the messages.